 The death of Antivirus has been greatly exaggerated

-A weekend article in the Wall Street Journal in which traditional antivirus vendor, Symantec, described its new business strategy and declared that antivirus software is dead, prompted AVAST’s CEO, Vincent Steckler, to respond about the effectiveness of current antivirus:
+A May 4, 2014 article in the Wall Street Journal in which traditional antivirus vendor, Symantec, described its new business strategy and declared that antivirus software is dead, prompted Avast’s CEO, Vince Steckler, to respond about the effectiveness of current antivirus:

 Symantec’s statement seems to relate to the enterprise, and not the consumer and small business.
 Enterprises have traditionally relied on many layers of defense and antivirus is one of those layers.
 Antivirus though is a broad-spectrum defense and as such is often complemented by other products, such as those protecting against targeted attacks that enterprises worry about.

 In the consumer and SMB space, the situation is quite different: customers typically do not have multiple layers of protection.
 They have one, their AV product.

 These products though are not the simple AV products of past years.
 The true statement in the story is that consumer security is so much broader than AV.
 AV is used as a generic name as it is what customers know.
 They instead incorporate firewalls, intrusion detection, heuristics, virtualization, sandboxes, and many other layers of protection and not just antivirus.
 Therefore, we believe AV is not dead in the consumer space.
 It is far from dead there.

 Avast has had this broad offering under the umbrella name of antivirus for quite some time now.
 Adding to its tool set of anti-spam, anti-phishing, and a silent firewall is a new set of tools to keep consumers safe from clever attacks.

 Avast Mobile Security leads the fight against the exponentially increasing malware written for Android.